| News & Events (2006 Archive)November 7, 2006 New CME Identifier Released: CME-416 CME-416 was assigned

 Aliases for this threat include

 Avira: W2000M/Kukudro.A; Authentium: W97M/Kukudro.A; CA eTrust InoculateIT: W97M/Kukudr; ClamAV: Trojan.Dropper.MSWord.MyNo-1; ESET: W97M/TrojanDropper.Lafool.I; F-Secure: Kukudro.A; Fortinet: WM/Lafool.I!tr; GRISOFT: W97/Kukudro; H+BEDV: W2000M/Kukudro.A; Kaspersky: Trojan-Dropper.MSWord.Lafool.i; McAfee: W97M/Kukudro.a!CME-745; Microsoft: W97M/Kukudro.A!CME-745; Norman: W97M/Pricheck.A; Panda: W97/Kukudro.A!CME-745; Sophos: WM97/Kukudro-A; Symantec: W97M.Kukudro.A; and Trend Micro: W97M_DLOADER.BKV.
+Visit the CME List for a complete description of this and other CME identifiers.
+You may download the CME List as an XML file by clicking on the XML button located in the upper-right

 corner of the CME List page.
 For notification of new CME identifiers,